-Working With Relations Using SQL
+Working with Relations Using SQL

-7. Working With Relations Using SQL#
+7. Working with Relations Using SQL#

 Like dataframes, each row in a relation represents a single record—in this case, a single